 Debt covenants are like restrictive covenants imposed by the lender to combine the lender and borrower’s interests.
 These clauses in the agreement specify specific rules which the borrower must follow.
 If the borrower does not adhere to the terms specified under this covenant, the lender can demand full repayment of the outstanding loan amount.
 It will also lead to a breach of covenant.

 Acceleration Clause vs Alienation Clause

-- This clause basically releases borrowers from their obligations towards lender as the proceeds from the selling of house property will be used in repaying mortgage balance.
-Here borrowers are released from the lender only once the property is transferred to the new owner.
+- Here the borrowers are released from the contract only after the property is transferred to the new owner.

-- The lender is not at the risk of losing money if the acceleration clause is triggered as this clause makes the borrower repay the loan or sell/mortgage his property to the lender.
+- Therefore, the lender is at a lesser risk of losing the lent money.
+It is because like we mentioned above, if an acceleration clause is triggered, then it would demand the borrower to repay the loan or sell/mortgage his property to the lender.

-- Some acceleration clause provides relief to the borrowers as the state clause will be triggered only if two or three installments are missed.
+- Some such clauses provide relief to the borrowers as they state that the clause will be triggered only after two or three instalments are missed.

-- This is usually unfavorable for the borrower as it demands to pay a large sum of money at once which he may be impossible to pay.
+- This is usually unfavourable for the borrower as it demands to pay a large sum of money at once, which may be impossible to materialize at short notice.

 This has been a guide to What is Acceleration Clause & its Definition.
 Here we discuss the triggers of the acceleration clause and example along with advantages and disadvantages.
 You can learn more about from the following articles –